-Very similar is Bornella stellifer, it has been misidentified in several field guides.
+Very similar is Bornella stellifera, it has been misidentified in several field guides.

-Bornella hermanni can be distinguished from Bornella stellifer by the branched large posterior process on the rhinophore sheath, in Bornella stellifer it is single.
+Bornella hermanni can be distinguished from Bornella stellifera by the branched large posterior process on the rhinophore sheath, in Bornella stellifera it is simple.
 In Bornella stellifer the rhinophores, dorso-lateral processes and velar tentacles all have an orange-red subapical ring which is absent in Bornella hermanni.
 In Bornella hermanni there are three pairs of dorso-lateral processes while in Bornella stellifer there are five or six pairs.

 More information on Bornella hermanni are on Bill Rudman's Sea-Slug Forum!

 How to cite: